ripsawridge/site/site/contents/_cma/2006/shorts.md

 {% image /cmaimages/2006/194936.jpg %}
 {% image /cmaimages/2006/194938.jpg %}

-### Der Wank
+### Wank
 _May 6, 2006_

-I had to try out my exciting new digital camera (a Panasonic LX1) so I got up early for a hike up "Der Wank," a view peak for the Garmisch-Partenkirchen area.
+I had to try out my exciting new digital camera (a Panasonic LX1) so I got up early for a hike up "Wank," a view peak for the Garmisch-Partenkirchen area.
 I parked my car at a secret trailhead where my friends Mat and Ari live, and saw that they were still sleeping.
 "I'll catch them on the way back," I thought.
 Despite clear skies in Munich, it was raining here!
 At least the first